 Since the mid 1990s we have begun to focus more extensively on the undergraduate curriculum, increasing our course offerings and the number of our majors exponentially.
 Our newly revised Masters program has attracted some highly qualified local high school teachers and people from the general public who are interested in understanding the role religion plays in our ever-changing society.
 Meanwhile, our best undergraduate majors have gained entry into graduate programs in a number of disciplines at some of the world’s most prestigious universities.

 The Department has been strengthened over the years by connections to other universities in our region and around the globe.
 We have had a vital exchange program with the University of Tübingen, and presently enjoy another with Gadjah Mada University in Yogyakarta, Indonesia.
 We also continue to benefit from our consortial agreements with the Department of Religious Studies at the University of Pennsylvania, Palmer Theological Seminary, Lutheran Theological Seminary, The Reconstructionist Rabbinical College, and Westminster Theological Seminary.
 Faculty and graduate student exchanges based on these agreements have greatly enhanced academic life in the Department over the years, as they do today.

-The Department is the home of Jewish Studies and is the heart of Islamic Studies at Temple University.
-We also make significant contributions to the Women’s Studies, Asian Studies, Latin American Studies, Honors, Intellectual Heritage Programs, and we maintain strong cooperative relationships with the Department of Greek, Hebrew and Roman Classics, the Department of Philosophy, the Dialogue Institute, and the Master of Liberal Arts Program.
+The Department is the home of Jewish Studies and Islamic Studies at Temple University.
+We also make significant contributions to the Women’s Studies, Asian Studies, Latin American Studies, Honors, Intellectual Heritage Programs, and we maintain strong cooperative relationships with the Department of Greek and Roman Classics, the Department of Philosophy, the Dialogue Institute, and the Master of Liberal Arts Program.
 The Department also houses the Journal of Ecumenical Studies, which supports our efforts towards inter-religious conversation.